 Welcome to the Forest Glen Website!

-WE ARE A COMMUNITY OF 130 or so owners and several renters who share 17 buildings, a swimming pool, a tennis court, a clubhouse with a fully equipped fitness center, 5 ponds, and about 10 grassy acres in Sugar House—one of the nation's 10 Great Neighborhoods.
+WE ARE A SALT LAKE CITY, UTAH, community of 130 or so owners and several renters who share 17 buildings, a swimming pool, a tennis court, a clubhouse with a fully equipped fitness center, 4 ponds, and about 10 grassy acres in Sugar House—one of the nation's 10 Great Neighborhoods.

 We want this website to be part of the Forest Glen community.
 If you live here, let us know what you would like added to this site and we’ll try to make it happen.
 If you don’t live here, well, we’re sorry about that.
 (Try checking the units for sale or rent.)